top of page

 How TerraSoil Supports March Planting

 March is about building biological momentum.
+For containers:

-• Refresh and aerate existing mixes
+• Refresh and aerate existing mixes.

-• Improve moisture retention without reducing drainage
+• Improve moisture retention without reducing drainage.

 For in-ground beds:

-• Focus on structure and steady nutrient cycling
+• Focus on structure and steady nutrient cycling.

-• Build soil resilience before April growth accelerates
+• Build soil resilience before April growth accelerates.

 A biologically active, well-structured soil in March reduces intervention later in the season.